 The board of directors has established a minimum fund balance policy for the general fund to provide for financial stability and contingencies within the District.
-The policy is that the District shall maintain 5.00% of total expenditures.
-The portion of fund balance that is set aside per this policy are recorded on the financial statements as a part of unassigned fund balance.
+The policy is that the District shall maintain an ending fund balance at year end of 8-10%.
+Portions of fund balance that are set aside for the purpose of meeting this policy are recorded on the financial statements as a part of Unassigned fund balance.